Lencof/WannaFake/README.md

 # WannaFake
 WannaFake | Fake WannaCry Ransomware

-> Note 1: This project is for fun only, use at your own risk.
+> This project is for fun only, use at your own risk.
 I do not encourage in any way the use of this software > > illegally or to attack targets without their previous authorization

 ## What is Ransomware ?
 Ransomware is a type of malware that prevents or limits users from accessing their system, either by locking the system's screen or by locking the users' files unless a ransom is paid.
 More modern ransomware families, collectively categorized as crypto-ransomware, encrypt certain file types on infected systems and forces users to pay the ransom through certain online payment methods to get a decrypt key.